Taiwan entry requirements for Czech Republic passport holders

 Must cover entire stay

-Your passport needs to be valid for the full duration of your stay in Taiwan.
-Taiwan does not enforce the 6-month validity rule for Czech passport holders — just make sure it doesn't expire before you leave.
+Your Czech passport needs to be valid for the full duration of your stay in Taiwan.
+Taiwan does not enforce a 6-month validity rule for visa-exempt visitors, but your airline might ask for it at check-in.

 Required